itbdelaboprogramming/follower/README.md

 rosrun follower follow_me.py
 ```

-2. Check the topic to get the position and distance
+2. Check the topic to get the position and distance.
 ```bash
 rostopic list
 rostopic echo /rover_command
 ```

-5.2 Launch the whole program after uploading this [code](./arduino/test_custom_ros_msg/test_custom_ros_msg.ino) to the arduino board
+5.2 Launch the whole program after uploading this [code](./arduino/test_custom_ros_msg/test_custom_ros_msg.ino) to the arduino board.

-Launch the node by run this command in terminal
+Launch the node by run this command in terminal.
 ``` bash
 roslaunch follower follower.launch
 ```